-#42 – With the Harley-Davidson headquarters based in Milwaukee, we’ve had the chance to work with many of their employees.
+#42 – With the Harley-Davidson headquarters based in Milwaukee, we’ve had the chance to work with many of their employees and retirees.

 Because of this, we’ve learned a thing or two about the unique needs these employees tend to have around their retirement plans.